Pledge a monthly gift in support of brain tumour patients today.

 *Multiple copies are also available for schools, libraries and children’s hospitals.

-*While Brain Tumour Foundation of Canada is pleased to provide you with copies of A Friend in Hope at no charge within Canada, shipping charges apply to addresses outside of the country ($10.00 for US addresses; $15.00 for overseas).
+*While Brain Tumour Foundation of Canada is pleased to provide you with copies of A Friend in Hope at no charge within Canada, shipping charges apply to addresses outside of the country ($10.00 for US addresses; $15.00 for all other countries).
 Thank you for your understanding.

 Thank you to all of those involved in the creation of the storybook, A Friend in Hope.